Michael Farber

 Michael Farber (born September 1951) is an American author and sports journalist, and was a writer with Sports Illustrated from 1994 to 2014.
 He covered mostly ice hockey and Olympic sports.
 Before 1994, Farber spent 15 years as a sports columnist for the Montreal Gazette, and previously wrote for the Bergen Record, and the Sun Bulletin.
 Farber is a commentator for CJAD 800 AM in Montreal, and on The Sports Network's The Reporters.

 Farber grew up in Bayonne, New Jersey.
 He graduated from Rutgers University in 1973, and is a Phi Beta Kappa Society member.
 He relocated to Montreal in 1979.
-He won the Elmer Ferguson Memorial Award in 2003, and is a member of the Hockey Hall of Fame selection committee.
+He won the Elmer Ferguson Memorial Award in 2003, and was a member of the Hockey Hall of Fame selection committee from June 2007 to December 2022.